-Saving for your first home is easier with the government’s First home super saver (FHSS) scheme.
-If eligible, you can add extra money into your super and let it earn investment returns.
-When you’re ready to put down a deposit, you can withdraw your extra contributions, plus the deemed associated earnings and use the money to purchase your first home.
+If eligible, you can make additional voluntary contributions into your superannuation and let them earn investment returns.
+When you’re ready to put down a deposit, you can withdraw those voluntary contributions, plus the deemed associated earnings and use the money to purchase your first home.

-- You’ll probably pay less tax if you use salary-sacrifice super contributions.
-Your super contributions are taxed at 15% tax, which is likely less than your income tax rate.*
+- You’ll probably pay less tax if you use salary-sacrifice or tax-deductible super contributions.
+Before-tax super contributions are generally taxed at 15%, which is likely less than your income tax rate.

 How it works

-Generally, to be eligible for the First home super saver (FHSS) scheme you need to be:
+Broadly, to be eligible for the FHSSS you need to be:

 - aged 18 or over (although you can start contributing when you’re younger)

-- planning to live in the home for at least 6 months within a year of you being able to move in.
+- planning to live in the home for at least six of the first 12 months of owning the house and being able to move in.

-Other eligibility criteria may apply; visit the ATO for more information.
+Other eligibility criteria may apply.
+Visit the ATO website for more information.

 Things to consider

-- DBD members can only use voluntary contributions to the accumulation component (not employer contributions or default member contributions to the defined benefit component) as part of the FHSSS.
+- Defined Benefit Division (DBD) members can only release voluntary contributions from their accumulation component (not employer contributions or default member contributions to the defined benefit component) as part of the FHSSS.

-- If you don’t sign a contract to buy or build a home within a year of withdrawing your contributions, you can either transfer the money back into super (less any tax) or keep it and pay tax equal to 20% of the amount.
-You can apply to the ATO for an extension if needed.
+- If you don’t sign a contract to buy or build a home within a year of withdrawing your contributions, you can either transfer the money back into super (less any tax withheld) or keep it and pay tax equal to 20% of the amount.
+The ATO can extend this timeframe for a further 12 months if needed.